 To err is human; everyone makes mistakes.
-But if you handle mistakes in presentations with confidence, your presentation will end smoothly and successfully.
+But if you handle mistakes and slip-ups in presentations with confidence, your presentation will end smoothly and successfully.

 Admitting that mistakes happen and have to be dealt with is the first step in creating a recovery plan.
 By practicing how to handle mishaps in advance, you’ll be well equipped to deal with an emergency.

-Ask yourself what mistakes could occur and prepare yourself
+Ask yourself what mistakes and slip-ups could occur and prepare yourself

 Preparing for a presentation is not just about going through the slides and checking equipment.
 Considering any potential mistakes that could arise is key to delivering the best presentation possible.
 Ask yourself how you can proactively address your mistakes with a positive attitude and what mishaps might occur in presentations.

 Go through the individual points of your presentation and think about how you can answer questions from your audience.
 Even elements that you may not consider very important can lead to problems and mishaps.

 Thinking beyond the presentation itself will help you avoid any unnecessary mistakes.
 Be on time.
 Being late is the first serious mistake you should avoid.
 First impressions are everything and being late to your own presentation will make you look unprofessional.
 Plan in advance how long it will take you to get to the venue and factor in other issues, such as whether there are enough parking spaces or if public transport is running on time that day.